zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 #### Log messages during registration problems

-When the Enabler connects to the Discovery Service and fails, an error message prints to the log of the Enabler.
-Possible reasons include the location of discovery location is not correct, the Discovery service down, or the TLS certificate is invalid.
-The default setting is that these messages are not suppressed as they are useful to resolve problems during the Enabler registration.
-To suppress these messages in your logging framework of choice, set the log levels to `OFF` on the following loggers:
+When an Enabler connects to the Discovery service and fails, an error message prints to the log of the Enabler.
+The default setting does not suppress these messages as they are useful to resolve problems during the Enabler registration.
+Possible reasons for failure include the location of Discovery service is not correct, the Discovery Service is down, or the TLS certificate is invalid.

+These messages continue to be printed, while the Enabler retries to connect to the Discovery, potentially forever.
+Your logging framework may be equipped to filter such messages.
+For instance we use Logback's [DuplicateMessageFilter](http://logback.qos.ch/manual/filters.html#DuplicateMessageFilter) in our implementation.

+To fully suppress these messages in your logging framework, set the log levels to `OFF` on the following loggers:

     com.netflix.discovery.DiscoveryClient, com.netflix.discovery.shared.transport.decorator.RedirectingEurekaHttpClient